EFForg/apkeep/README.md

 See [`USAGE`](https://github.com/Hainish/apk-downloader/blob/master/USAGE).

+## Usage Note

+Users should not use app lists or choose so many parallel APK fetches as to place unreasonable or disproportionately large load on the infrastructure of the app distributor.

 ## List Sources

 A few distinct lists of APKs are used.
 AndroidRank compiles the most popular apps available on